puppetlabs/puppet-docs/source/learning/variables.markdown

     * A long fully-qualified name

     Fully qualified variables look like `$scope::variable`.
 Top scope variables are the same, but their scope is nameless.
 (For example: `$::top_scope_variable`.)
 * If you reference a variable with its short name and it isn't present in the local scope, Puppet will also check the global top scope; this means you can almost always refer to global variables with just their short names.
-You can see more about this in the scope chapter of the Puppet reference manual: [scope in Puppet Enterprise 2.x and Puppet 2.7](/puppet/2.7/reference/lang_scope.html), [scope in Puppet 3](/puppet/latest/reference/lang_scope.html)
+You can see more about this in the scope chapter of the Puppet reference manual: [scope in Puppet 2.7](/puppet/2.7/reference/lang_scope.html), [scope in Puppet 3](/puppet/latest/reference/lang_scope.html)
 * You can only assign the same variable **once** in a given scope.
 In this way, they're more like constants from other programming languages.

 {% highlight ruby %}